wuga214/DEMO_FullyConnected_NeuralNetwork/README.md

 which allows you to change between ReLU and Sigmoid.
 If you are interested in using other activation function, please add it in src/network/activations.py

-Some implementation of ANN online has similar structure of this one.
+Some implementations of ANN online have similar structure with this one.
 However, be aware that the inner implementation are slightly different.
 My purpose of this implementation is to show the clear forward and backward structure of Neural network, but not for high speed running.